AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/branding/configure-branded-domain-in-wp.md

 1. Point the domain to the CNAME URL we provided (see step 3 above).
 1. Send the SSL Certificate and Key chain to Workfront Proof.

-## Understanding Certificate Signing Requests (CSR) and SSL Certificates
+## Understanding Certificate Signing Requests (CSR) and SSL Certificates {#understanding-certificate-signing-requests-csr-and-ssl-certificates}

 ### A Certificate Signing Request (CSR)